Mufasa8066/Digital-Adthan-Clock/README.md

 # Components (Prototying Phase)
 Now that we have moved on from deciding our product's requirements, we will be moving on to gather the resources necessary to successfully implement a digital Adthan clock.
 We will be beginning with a prototyping phase on a breadboard before moving to design our own custom PCB.
 The components I will be using for testing will be:
 - Arduino UNO: readily available and simple to use
 - DS3231 RTC module: To keep accurate track of the current time, utilizes I2C communication
 - ADA1770 TFT LCD Touchscreen: For user experience
 - Adafruit STEMMA Speaker: To allow adthan to be heard throughout the house
 - Buttons: For powering on device, different lighting functionalities.

+I've ordered the necessary components from Adafruit.
+I will begin the prototyping phase by